 Other benefits of being a Council member include networking with a variety of agencies involved in specialized transportation, having ongoing input into the coordination planning process, identifying potential coordination or contracting opportunities, receiving updates on innovative transportation efforts and being made aware of resources and training opportunities..
 Meetings are typically held the fourth Tuesday in February, May, August and November.
 Exact time and location may vary and will be announced to Council members several weeks prior to the meeting.
 Meeting details will also appear on MVRPC’s website.

-For more information about membership in the Regional Transportation Coordination Council, or if you have questions about the revamped Section 5310 program, please contact Bob Steinbach, Director of Sustainable Solutions and Transportation Alternatives, at email@example.com or by calling 937 531-6531.
+For more information about membership in the Human Services Transportation Coordination Council, or if you have questions about the revamped Section 5310 program, please contact Serena Anderson, Transportation Coordination Planner at firstname.lastname@example.org or 937.531.6524.

 Human Services Transportation Coordination Overview